 This training helps doctors, physicians, surgeons, or clinical researchers to update their skills and knowledge of the medical field and respective specialties.

-If your dream or goal is to specialize in Medical Research, Patient Care, Surgery, or Psychiatry, then David Geffen School of Medicine is the right choice for you.
+If your dream or goal is to specialize in Medical Research, Patient Care, Surgery, or Psychiatry, then the David Geffen School of Medicine is the right choice for you.

 UCLA medical school with an impressive curriculum and some of the most advanced research labs in the world, this young school will help you succeed in your medical career.